 On May 20, 2015, the Illinois Environmental Protection Agency (IEPA) filed a new rulemaking to amend the fluoridation requirement in the Board's public water supply regulations.
-The proposal amends Section 611.125 to change the requirement that all community water supplies maintain a fluoride ion concentration of 0.9 to 1.2 milligrams per liter (mg/L) in the community water supply distribution system to reflect a fluoridation ion concentration of 0.7 mg/L.
+The proposal amends Section 611.125 to change the requirement that all community water supplies maintain a fluoride ion concentration of 0.9 to 1.2 milligrams per liter (mg/L) in the community water supply distribution system to a fluoridation ion concentration of 0.7 mg/L.

-The Board held two hearings and heard testimony from IEPA in support of the proposals.
-The Board also received 7 total public comments.
-The Board considered the comments and testimony and finds that proceeding to second notice is appropriate.
-In this opinion, the Board finds the rule as proposed by IEPA is technically feasible and economically reasonable and is protective of human health and the environment.
-Therefore, the Board adopts the rule for second notice as the rule was proposed for first notice making only nonsubstantive changes.
-The Board directs the Clerk to file the rule with the Joint Committee on Administrative Rules.
+On September 17, 2015, the Board considered comments and testimony and found that proceeding to second notice was appropriate.
+The Joint Committee on Administrative Rules (JCAR) issued a certificate of no objection on the rule.
+Therefore, today the Board proposes final adoption of the rule.
+In this opinion, the Board finds the rule is technically feasible and economically reasonable and is protective of human health and the environment.
+Therefore, the Board adopts the rule for final notice making only nonsubstantive changes.

-The Board will briefly describe the procedural background and then summarize the rule proposal.
+The Board will briefly describe the procedural background and then summarize the rule.
 The Board will then summarize the relevant portions of the testimony and comments.
-Finally, the Board will discuss the reasons for proceeding to second notice.
+Finally, the Board will discuss the reasons for proceeding to adoption.